Woman arrested in shooting of FSU professor

 Family dispute turns deadly?

 Investigators believe Magbanua enlisted Garcia and Rivera to kill Markel at the Adelson family's behest.
-She was romantically involved with Garcia, the father of her two children, and had a prior relationship with Adelson's brother, Charlie Adelson.
+She had a prior romantic relationship with Wendi Adelson's brother, Charlie Adelson.
 She was one of the top contacts in Charlie Adelson's phone.

-The probable cause affidavit describing the investigation hints at a financial motive.

-In the 12 months before Markel's death, Magbanua made cash deposits totaling $15,000, the probable cause affidavit states.
-In the 12 months after his death, she made cash deposits totaling $44,000, in addition to paychecks from the Adelson family dental practice.
-The windfall led to some big-ticket purchases, the affidavit states, including a new car and breast augmentation surgery.
+At the time of the shooting she was living with Garcia, the father of her two children.

 Markel was shot twice in the head while sitting in his car on July 18, 2014.
 Markel's prominence as a criminal justice scholar catapulted his death into the national spotlight, dredging up details of an acrimonious divorce and custody battle.

-Wendi's mother, Donna Adelson, tried to persuade Wendi to offer Markel $1 million to move the children, according to a probable cause affidavit.
+Wendi Adelson's mother, Donna Adelson, tried to persuade her daughter to offer Markel $1 million to move the children, the affidavit states.
 She also suggested lying to him by saying the children could be converted from Judaism to Catholicism if they stayed in Tallahassee.
-When Wendi refused those tactics, "Donna was extremely upset,"
+When Wendi refused those tactics, "Donna was extremely upset," the affidavit says.

 Before Markel's death the couple was due in court to argue Markel's request for supervised visitation for Donna Adelson.
-Markel alleged his children told them their grandmother said she "hated" Markel for "taking her sunshines away from her."
+Markel alleged his children had told him their grandmother "hated" Markel for "taking her sunshines away from her."

 After his death, Wendi Adelson changed the children's surnames from Markel to Adelson and removed her son's middle name of Markel's deceased grandmother.

 Wendi Adelson told investigators that her brother, Charlie Adelson, had joked about hiring a hit man to kill Markel, the affidavit states.
 He allegedly told her it would be cheaper to "buy her a television as a divorce gift."
-She told investigators she did not think her brother would actually commit the crime, according to the affidavit.
+She told investigators she did not think her brother would actually commit the crime.

 Cell phones and surveillance videos provide clues